Chiyomaru Kazuki: Career

 After the May 2015 tournament Chiyomaru fell back to the jūryō division after scoring only three wins against twelve losses.
 He had to withdraw partway through the September 2015 tournament (with a sprained right acromioclavicular joint) and the January 2016 tournament (due to a knee injury).
 After a 12 tournament absence he returned to the top division for the July 2017 tournament.
 In March 2018 he reached his highest rank to date of maegashira 5, but five consecutive make-koshi or losing records saw him relegated to the jūryō division after the November 2018 tournament.
 After two straight 10–5 records in January and March 2019 he was promoted back to the top division for the May 2019 tournament in which he got a 7–8 record and got a 5–10 record in the July tournament which saw him drop down to East juryō 1 in the following September Tournament.
 He ended that tournament with an 8–7 score, which was enough to ensure he was promoted back to the top division for the next tournament.
 In November he recorded a 9–6 score, losing to Shimanoumi on the final day preventing him from achieving double digit wins for his first time in the top division.

 He withdrew from the March 2020 tournament in Osaka, held without spectators due to the coronavirus outbreak, with a fever on Day 8.
 He agreed to a test for the coronavirus after his temperature was recorded at above 37.5C for two straight days, although it was suspected that the cause was a skin infection.
 On Day 10 of the tournament, Chiyomaru's test results came back as negative for the novel coronavirus.
 He was demoted back to jūryō after a 4–11 record in July 2020.
 Along with everyone else in Kokonoe stable he was forced to miss the January 2021 tournament due to a number of positive tests for COVID-19 at his stable.
 He returned with a 9–6 record in March which was enough to see him promoted back to makuuchi for the May 2021 tournament.
 In May he produced an 8-7 performance, his first kachi-koshi in the top division since November 2019.
+However, his final top division tournament would be in January 2023, after which he would spend the rest of his career bouncing between jūryō and makushita.